Did you hear that we're selling our very own minimally pasteurized milk now? BUY MINIMALLY PASTEURIZED MILK.

 Ah, POPCORN!
 This beloved snack has its own incredible tale.
 Not all corn can pop - did you know that?
 Popcorn is a special kind of maize.
 When heated, it transforms into the fluffy, crunchy treat we all adore.
 This snack isn't new; archaeologists have found evidence of popcorn dating back to 4700 BCE in Peru!

 Fast forward to today, popcorn is a must-have for movie nights and gatherings.
-And fun fact - January 19th, 2024, is National Popcorn Day, a perfect day to celebrate this beloved snack in all its yummy forms.
+And fun fact - March 13th, 2025, is National Popcorn Lovers Day, a perfect day to celebrate this beloved snack in all its yummy forms.

 Here at Miller's Bio Farm, we take pride in offering Chemical-Free Popcorn Kernels.
 They're more than just a snack; they're a tribute to corn's traditional, non-GMO roots.
 Our approach ensures you get the most natural popcorn experience - free from additives and modern agricultural complexities.